kevaundray/SmartContractChallenges/Ethereum/1/Info.md

               - The contract must have an account owner.

+ **Submission**:
+              - In order to submit, create a folder with your name or an alias and upload a .Sol/.txt file

 *Note: Please state, as a comment in code whether you would like your code to be included in the video*